jd-fillmore/infused/posts/3-things-your-website-needs-to-bring-in-more-revenue.md

 Yeah - that's a bad user experience.
 And that drives people away.

-Making sure that you have a website that not only looks modern and professional, but one that provides a crystal clear navigation through the website - is sure to win over customers.
+Making sure that you have a website that not only [looks modern and professional](/posts/how-do-we-boost-our-business-sales-with-web-design/), but one that provides a crystal clear [responsive (mobile-friendly)](/posts/what-are-best-practices-for-responsive-web-design/) navigation through the website - is sure to win over customers.

 ## Fast page load times